-- Attend school every day and be punctual. - Work hard to do my best in class and on homework by completing all assignments on time. - · Respect and cooperate with other students and adults. - Monitor grades weekly on-line with Power School. - If I need extra help, see my teacher after school or attend tutoring. - Demonstrate safe and appropriate behavior by following our P.R.I.D.E. expectations.
+- Attend school every day and be punctual. - Work hard to do my best in class and on homework by completing all assignments on time. - Respect and cooperate with other students and adults. - Monitor grades weekly on-line with Power School. - If I need extra help, see my teacher after school or attend tutoring. - Demonstrate safe and appropriate behavior by following our P.R.I.D.E. expectations. - Maintain an organized student binder and planner.